A unique overview of the Victoria Golf Club History

 MacKenzie’s design suggestions were in fact incorporated into at least 9 holes on the new course.
-His plans dramatically created all the strategic bunkering lining the course, giving it the aesthetically distinctive character that is so stunning today.
+Additionally, his plans dramatically created all the strategic bunkering lining the course, giving it the aesthetically distinctive character that is so stunning today.
 Royal Melbourne’s original green keepers Mick Morcom and his son Vern Morcom, skillfully implemented and built over 100 MacKenzie bunkers which are of some of the finest designs in the world of golf.
 These design constructions were essentially completed by 1935.

 In the years that followed, a combination of cost reducing maintenance saw some of the bunkers deliberately filled in during the period between 1936 and 1945 with an overall decline of course bunkers in the following years.
 After this, no significant attempt was made to fully restore the lost features until architect Mike Clayton, with the assistance of a 1936 aerial photograph, faithfully restored the distinctive ‘Sandbelt’ bunkers to their original glory.
 The restoration, which commenced in 1996, endeavoured to bring back the native vegetation and other indigenous aspects of the area.
 The final stage of this process was completed in 2019 with the refinement of several holes and a comprehensive greens replacement program.
-Members today enjoy outstanding playing conditions across the course and impeccable Pure Distinction putting surfaces.
+Members today enjoy outstanding playing conditions across the course with impeccable firm and true Pure Distinction Bent grass putting surfaces.
 The collaborative architectural success of Ogilvy, Clayton, Cocking & Mead (OCCM) has solidified Victoria Golf Club’s reputation as one of the World’s Top 100 Courses.

 The original land was described by early club member, Bob Hancock in 1924 as “absolutely nothing except dense tee tree scrub covering the whole area”.
 The site in fact sits together with its neighboring Royal Melbourne Golf Club on ancient sand dunes.
 It is no coincidence that the high point of this terrain near the 12th tee, Battery Point, was reserved as the meeting point for 6 of the courses’ most interesting holes.
 The ‘submerged’ dunes give the course the basis of its indigenous heathland vegetation set over rolling topography and natural sand.
 This is the signature of the Victoria Golf Club, positioning it as one of the leading and most unique ‘city’ courses in the world.